vanillaes/computer-science/README.md

 ## CommonJS

-A CommonJS bundle is included for backward compatiblity with `node <= 13.2`
+A CommonJS bundle is included for backward compatibility with `node <= 13.2`

 ## Data Structures